 The point is that, even now, some dog guardians may treat their pets as objects of desire rather than sentient beings.
 For example, one of the most common ‘problem’ behaviours guardians encounter, and one which I am often asked to help resolve, is pulling on lead.
 Ironically this is also one of the easiest problems to deal with.
 Every day I witness handlers yanking and pulling back in resistance.
 Punishment does NOT work, period.
-(Link re: punishment, pending).
 If it did, why do we see this behaviour over and over?
 The temptation is to escalate the punishment, potentially with dire consequences; an unhappy, withdrawn dog and a relationship breakdown, not to mention long term damage to the neck and throat area – thyroid glands (dogs have two), muscle and blood vessels.
 This abuse has to end somewhere!

 The other side of the same coin is to COMMUNICATE with our dog, explaining exactly what we want him/her to do using plain English.
 Yes, plain English; dogs are capable of understanding up to 1,000 words.
 Of course this is over simplistic as three or four words strung together may be their limit, even then failing to comprehend the literal meaning – but you get my drift!
 As far back as the ’40s, William Campbell devised the ‘jolly routine’ of singing and dancing to ENGAGE the dog.
 He was way ahead of his time!
 The dog should WANT to walk alongside rather than in front.
 How about a game of tug on the go until the dog gets the message.
 Why simply ‘manage’ the behaviour when we can actively train for an alternative behaviour? – that of walking WITHOUT pulling.
-In the trade we call it ‘differential reinforcement of an alternative behaviour’.
+This is known as ‘differential reinforcement of an alternative behaviour’.
 It is far easier to teach a positive (R+) than it is to teach a negative (R-)!
 My mentor, Steve Mann, shows this eloquently on his Youtube channel.

 So, to answer my own question – training a dog may APPEAR complicated but science has truly shown us the way forward.
 This all started in the late 1800s when J B Watson, the father of modern behaviourism, was of the opinion that we (mankind) needed to take an objective view of behaviour by observing rather than relying on emotions.
 The ‘science’ of behaviour was thus founded.
 But don’t be disheartened, the best form of training is COMMUNICATION, ENCOURAGEMENT, and LOADS of REINFORCEMENT for the wanted behaviour!